 - Your health conditions and prognosis

-Following these conversations, your doctor will complete a MOST to guide other members of the health care team in case of a medical emergency.
+Following these conversations, your doctor or nurse practitioner will complete a MOST to guide other members of the health care team in case of a medical emergency.

 Talk to your health care provider